 A Royal home and fortress for over 900 years, Windsor Castle, the largest occupied castle in the world, remains a working palace today.
 The Queen uses the Castle both as a private home, where she usually spends the weekend, and as an official Royal residence at which she undertakes certain formal duties.

 Every year The Queen takes up official residence in Windsor Castle for a month over Easter (March-April), known as Easter Court.
-During that time The Queen hosts occasional 'dine and sleeps' events for guests, including politicians and public figures and presides over Investiture ceremonies at Windsor Castle throughout the year.
+During that time The Queen hosts occasional 'dine and sleeps' events for guests, including politicians and public figures.
+Her Majesty, supported by other members of The Royal Family, also preside over Investiture ceremonies at Windsor Castle throughout the year.

 The Queen is also in residence for a week in June, when she attends the service of the Order of the Garter and the Royal Ascot race meeting.
 The Order of the Garter ceremony brings together members of the senior order of chivalry for a service in St George's Chapel.
 Beforehand, The Queen gives a lunch for the Knights of the Garter in the Castle's Waterloo Chamber.